mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter7.md

 In this chapter, you'll learn:
 - how to build intents
 - how to create entities and map them to intent phrases
+- how phrase lists can help increase accuracy

 ### Overview